 - Consider the applicant’s interest in serving rural and under-served populations.

 The Office of Postbaccalaureate Studies Programs considers each applicant’s academic background, achievements and personal statement.
 While grades and test scores are crucial, we also look closely at letters of recommendation, health-related work or research experience, community involvement and promotion of diversity.

-CUSOM MSBS participates with other graduate programs in PostBacCAS, the Centralized Application Service for Postbaccalaureate Programs.
+We participate in PostBacCAS, the Centralized Application Service for Postbaccalaureate Programs.

 To initiate the application process, applicants must apply directly through PostBacCAS.
 PostBacCAS is available to the students for the entering class from September through June of the year applying.
 Detailed instructions for completing the application can be found in the PostBacCAS Applicant Help Center.